K-T0BIAS/Spline-based-DeepLearning/README.md

 * batch compatibility for layers

+* CTensor class (tensor class with automatic computation graph and gradient propagation)

+* python version for CTensor

 **documentation was not yet updated some features might have changed and new features were added**

 **updates will follow soon**